pragya0151/llm_mini/README.md

-Professional RAG Chat is a web application that allows users to ask questions on uploaded PDFs using a lightweight Tiny LLaMA model combined with a FAISS vector database for fast retrieval.
+MINI LLM is a web application that allows users to ask questions on uploaded PDFs using a lightweight Tiny LLaMA model combined with a FAISS vector database for fast retrieval.
 It can also answer general knowledge queries even without uploaded files and highlights relevant sections in PDFs for easy reference.

 ---